Two males on bikes, riding along beach path.

 Education Period:

-The Village is currently conducting an educational awareness campaign to inform the public about these new regulations prior to full enforcement, which runs through May 16.
+The Village is currently conducting an educational awareness campaign through May 16 to inform the public about these new regulations.